 The Tor bundle is the most popular browser for the darknet.
 It opened the gates to this mysterious inner world and is still going strong.
 But don’t forget the peace of mind a VPN service will give you.

 The dark web is still a confusing and mysterious place.
 Aside from needing to use an unfamiliar browser, you’ll also quickly discover that search engines like Google don’t work.
+To learn more, check out our free course on safely exploring the deep and dark web.

 But don’t worry, there are alternative ways to find the content you’re looking for.
 If you would like to learn more, check out our articles on the best dark web websites that you will not find on Google and the best search engines to browse the dark web.